-Zanele grew up during South African Apartheid.
+The South African Apartheid continued throughout Zanele's childhood.
 It was a system of racial segregation, which lasted from 1948 until 1991.
 This system meant that white people were given high status, whilst People of Colour were given lower status.
+Black South Africans were given lowest status of all.